-Years ended December 31, 2016 2015 2014 Net income attributable to Willis Towers Watson (ii) \$ 450 \$ 343 \$ 362 Basic weighted average number of shares outstanding 137 68 67 Dilutive effect of potentially issuable shares 1 1 1 1 Diluted weighted average number of shares outstanding 138 138 8 69 68 Basic earnings per share \$ 3.28 \$ 5.04 \$ 5.40 Dilutive effect of potentially issuable shares (0.02) (0.07) (0.08) Diluted earnings per share \$ 3.26 \$ 4.97 \$ 5.32
+Years ended December 31, 2017 2016 2015 (i) Net income attributable to Willis Towers Watson (ii) \$ 568 \$ 450 \$ 343 Basic weighted-average number of shares outstanding 135 137 68 Dilutive effect of potentially issuable shares 1 1 1 Diluted weighted-average number of shares outstanding 136 138 69 Basic earnings per share \$ 4.21 \$ 3.28 \$ 5.04 Dilutive effect of potentially issuable shares (0.03) (0.02) (0.07) Diluted earnings per share \$ 4.18 \$ 3.26 \$ 4.97

-(i) Shares outstanding, potentially issuable shares, basic and diluted earnings per share, and the dilutive effect of potentially issuable shares, for the year ended December 31, 2014 and 2015 have been retroactively adjusted to reflect the reverse stock split effected on January 4, 2016.
-See Note 3 to the Consolidated Financial Statements for further details.
+(i) Shares outstanding, potentially issuable shares, basic and diluted earnings per share, and the dilutive effect of potentially issuable shares, for the year ended December 31, 2015 have been retroactively adjusted to reflect the reverse stock split effected on January 4, 2016.
+See Note 3 to these Consolidated Financial Statements for further details.

-Options to purchase 0.5 million, 0.6 million and 0.9 million shares were not included in the computation of the dilutive effect of share options for the years ended December 31, 2016, 2015 and 2014, respectively, because their effect was anti-dilutive.
-Options to purchase nil, 0.5 million, and 0.6 million restricted stock units were not included in the computation of the dilutive effect of share options for the years ended December 31, 2016, 2015 and 2014, respectively, because their effect was anti-dilutive.
-The number of options for 2015 and 2014 has been retroactively adjusted to reflect the reverse stock split on January 4, 2016.
-See Note 3 to the Consolidated Financial Statements for further details.
+There were no anti-dilutive options for the year ended December 31, 2017.
+Options to purchase 0.5 million and 0.6 million shares for the years ended December 31, 2016 and 2015, respectively, were not included in the computation of the dilutive effect of stock options because their effect was anti-dilutive.
+There were no anti-dilutive RSUs for the years ended December 31, 2017 and 2016.
+For the year ended December 31, 2015, 0.5 million RSUs were not included in the computation of the dilutive effect of potentially issued shares because their effect was anti-dilutive.
+The number of options for 2015 has been retroactively adjusted to reflect the reverse stock split on January 4, 2016.
+See Note 3 to these Consolidated Financial Statements for further details.

 (ii) Net income attributable to Willis Towers Watson for 2015 was decreased by \$30 million to reflect the post-tax effect of a settlement in principle the Company entered into on March 31, 2016 relating to Stanford Financial Group litigation.
 As a consequence, basic earnings per share and diluted earnings per share attributable to Willis Towers Watson shareholders for 2015 were decreased.
-Further details on this settlement in principle are given in Note 14 to the Consolidated Financial Statements.
-This increase in the litigation provision has been recognized in Annual Form 10-K for the following year, 2016.
+Further details on this settlement in principle are given in Note 14 to these Consolidated Financial Statements.
+This increase in the litigation provision was recognized in Annual Form 10-K for the following year, 2016.